The best meal kit delivery services for 2020

 Despite my protestations, the reasons I enjoyed the Blue Apron meal plan were plenty, and inspired me to continue my subscription with an occasional box of ingredients.
 Even with culinary school cred, I liked having ingredients I didn't know of or would rarely seek out when grocery shopping put directly into my hands.
 I was especially moved by the concept of getting provided the single rib of celery that a recipe demanded, sparing me the heartache of watching an entire head of celery languish in my produce drawer when left to my own devices.

-There are now dozens of meal kit delivery programs to choose from, like Sun Basket, Martha & Marley Spoon and Purple Carrot, with a variety of niche customizations, ingredients and menus to fit special diets like vegan gluten-free, vegetarian gluten-free, plain old gluten-free, paleo, low-carb, vegetarian pescatarian, keto, plant-based, health conscious diet and just about anything else.
+There are now dozens of meal kit delivery programs to choose from, like Sun Basket, Martha & Marley Spoon and Purple Carrot, with a variety of niche customizations, ingredients and menus to fit special diets like vegan gluten-free, vegetarian gluten-free, plain old gluten-free, paleo, low-carb, vegetarian pescatarian, keto, plant-based, health conscious diet and just about anything else when it comes to dietary preference.
 You'll also often find promotional offers for new customers and convenient features like being able to skip weeks and cancel anytime.
 With limited or no commitment, if you're a calendar master and an account-management ninja, you can dabble in any or all of these services and choose, week-by-week, which best suits your circumstances.

 Read more: Best air fryers of 2020: Philips, Cuisinart, Black and Decker and more